 One of Chris Sacca’s most interesting philosophies involves figuring out how to get in the room.

-Getting in the room
+Getting into the room

 When he started studying law, he wanted to be in the rooms where deals are made.
 Even as he began his angel investing career, his biggest worry was “how do I get in the room with 5 people who are the best in this?”

-Chris’ Guide to PR and Marketing For Founders and Entrepreneurs
+Chris’ Guide to PR and Marketing for Founders and Entrepreneurs

 Investor vs Startup definition of success